infobloxopen/nios-swagger/README.md

 1. Browse the available API categories in the navigation panel
 2. Expand operations to see detailed request parameters and response models
+3. Try it out - fill out the request parameter fields and hit "Execute" to see the full URI and an example curl command

 ## Repository Structure